 IRO programmes primarily belong to UWV services connected to benefits such as WW or WIA.
 That is different from the Gatekeeper Improvement Act framework (Wet verbetering poortwachter), where employer and employee are responsible for reintegration during continued wage payment.
 As a result, you cannot simply “use an IRO” while you are still in an employer-funded track 2 process.

-IRO is commonly considered when standard support does not fit well, for example in specialised labour markets, complex functional capacity, or when a targeted job search approach is needed.
+IRO was commonly chosen when standard support did not fit well, for example in specialised labour markets, complex functional capacity, or when a targeted job search approach is needed.
 The core requirement remains: the programme must be concrete and focused on sustainable work outcomes.

 How does IRO relate to track 2 reintegration (spoor 2)?